IndomieGorengSatu/Mie/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.